-For any inquiries, or for more information on the benefits of the MCI TS3 system , please contact Ray or Colin via the contact page.
+For any inquiries, or for more information on the benefits of the MCI TS3 technology please contact Colin via the contact page.

 The yellow line on the turn rate indicates a faster turn rate into, though and exiting a corner.
 The yellow rotation line indicates a smoother line through the turn.
 This indicates the TS3 is faster and smoother through any corner camber combination.
 It is faster, safer and more stable than any stanchion steered or alternate front end steering system.

-Please see information sheets below:> Outcomes from Advanced Testing of the motoinnov TS3
+Please see information sheets below:> Outcomes from Advanced Testing of the motoinno TS3